raspberrypilearning/durham-quiz/en/quiz1/question_11.md

 change (countdown v) by (-1)
 ```

-What will be the value of the ‘countdown’ variable after the script completes?
+Which one of these is the value of the ‘countdown’ variable after the script completes?

 --- choices ---